resolverworks/ezccip.js/README.md

 ### callRecord()

 Apply ENSIP-10 `calldata` to a `Record`-object and generate the corresponding ABI-encoded response.
+This is a pure free-function.
 ```js
 let record = {
 	text(key) { if (key == 'name') return 'raffy'; }